Enhuiz/cgsc/analysis/data_desc/README.md

 ## Archive

-For convenince, only 185,300 scenes from region whose longitude is in 120°E \~ 128°E and latitude is in 42°N \~ 50°N are selected.
-They are picked randomly to form archieves of different size.
+For convenience, only 185,300 scenes from region whose longitude is in 120°E \~ 128°E and latitude is in 42°N \~ 50°N are selected.
+They are picked randomly to form archives of different size.

 ![](fig/selected_region.png)

-After we map the longtitude and latitude directly to the Euclidean space, we can calculate area.
+After we map the longitude and latitude directly to the Euclidean space, we can calculate area.

 The area of the archive region is 8 * 8 = 64